-Electricity Repair category 2 Notes Aspects of the electrical installation are along mixed lines with a limited number of powerpoints in some rooms.
-Further advice will be available from a NICEIC/SELECT Registered Electrician.
+Electricity Repair category 2 Notes Aspects of the electrical installation are along mixed lines with an older style switchgear.
+Further advice can be obtained from a NICEIC/SELECT Registered Electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.